 Stocks, savings accounts, and longevity annuities all have a reason to exist, and for some, a combination of all three might make sense in a retirement plan.
 While there are many things to consider, we’re focusing on four aspects that are especially important when it comes to longevity planning: security, potential return on investment (ROI), liquidity, and lifetime income.

 We’re using “security” to mean the risk of losing your initial investment, rather than a guaranteed return.
 For example, money kept in a no-interest checking account won’t grow, but it is exceptionally secure.
 There’s virtually no chance of losing your principal, barring fraud or total economic collapse.

 Return on investment (ROI)

 Return on investment, or ROI, is a simple equation used to evaluate an investment’s performance.
 To calculate ROI, simply divide your net profit by the cost.
-ROI is often annualized to show the average return per year, which can be helpful when comparing investments over the long term.

 We obviously can’t tell you what the return will be for a given stock or other investment, so for our purposes, we’re only talking about potential ROI.
 Money deposited in a standard savings account has a lower potential ROI than a vast majority of investments, while a stock purchase could grow exponentially in a short period of time.
 Typically, investments with a high potential ROI also carry significant risk of loss of principal.